Utilities Sector Report | Indonesia Sector Reports | Sectors | Indonesian Financial Data Platform

 Indonesia Sector Highlight: Utilities

 The Utilities sector provides essential services like electricity, water, and natural gas to households, businesses, and industries.
 It ensures energy availability, water management, and sustainable infrastructure development and is regulated by the Ministry of Energy and Mineral Resources (ESDM).
-Currently, this sub-sector appears to be amidst a bearish trend, marked by an overall market capitalization depreciation of approximately -1.98% over the past 365 days.
-However, upon closer examination of individual companies, it's evident that more companies are undergoing positive changes (8) in market capitalization compared to those experiencing negative changes (1).
-This suggests that larger companies with negative changes are exerting significant influence despite more companies having upward trends.
+At this moment, this sub-sector seems to be experiencing a bullish trend, with a total market cap growth of around 68.39% over the past 365 days.
+It appears that 8 companies in this sub-sector might have seen a positive market cap change, while around 1 companies could have experienced a negative market cap change.
 Notable companies in this subsector, based on market capitalization, include PT Barito Renewables Energy Tbk, PT Chandra Daya Investasi Tbk, PT Pertamina Geothermal Energy Tbk, PT Cikarang Listrindo Tbk, and PT Arkora Hydro Tbk.

 Top Companies